File dialog

-In computing, a file dialog (also called File Selector/Chooser, file requester, or open and save dialog) is a dialog box-type graphical control element that allows users to choose a file from the file system.
+In computing, a file dialog (also called file selector/chooser, file requester, or open and save dialog) is a dialog box-type graphical control element that allows users to choose a file from the file system.
 They differ from file managers as they are not intended for file management, although some offer simple operations such as folder creation and renaming.
 Rather they are intended for the opening and saving of files.

 Before file dialogs, most programs requested files as a command line argument or as an exact file path.
 Others required users to select a file from the file manager.
 A file dialog allows an application to access individual files in a standardized and secure way, with the user in control of what files to share with the application.
 Mobile phone operating systems lack file selection dialogs.
 Instead users are expected to give applications control over the whole file system.

 Types

-File Dialog Box is a box where it contains files.

-There are several types of file dialogs.
-The two most common being a two column view file dialog and a mini file browser dialog.
+There are several types of file dialogs, the two most common being a two-column "view file" dialog and a mini file browser dialog.
 Others include thumbnail view (for photos) and metadata (for music).
 There are several reasons for the many varieties of dialogs.
 First of all there is no single standard design, so a program may implement their own for any purpose.
 Many GUI toolkits do not provide a file dialog, so an application is forced to use its own.

-Two column view
+Two-column view

-The two column view is one of the primary file dialog types.
+The two-column view is one of the primary file dialog types.
 It uses two columns.
 One for folders, and another for files.
-Other common features include the current folder name, a searchbox and buttons for basic file manipulation.
+Other common features include the current folder name, a search box and buttons for basic file manipulation.